From heavy rain removal to detail restoration: A faster and better network: Proposed Method

 \subsection{Rain Streaks Removal Network}

-The rain streaks removal network (R$^2$Net) takes the rainy image $x$ as input, and produces a coarse derained image $s^c=f_{\theta}(x)$.
-Existing research shows that the residual learning \cite{he2016deep} and densely-connected \cite{huang2017densely} network are able to represent the correlations of features from different levels, making them superior in achieving effective high/low level features aggregation.
-In this paper, we introduce dense residual block (DRB) to borrow the benefits of the two types of structures.
-The output $R_{i}$ of $i$-th residual block is formulated as:
+Rain streaks removal network accepts the rainy image $x$ as its input and yields a coarse derained image, represented as $s^c=f_{\theta}(x)$.
+Existing researches have demonstrated that residual learning \cite{he2016deep} and densely-connected networks \cite{huang2017densely} exhibit the capability to capture inter-level feature correlations, thereby affording them a distinct advantage in achieving effective aggregation of high-level and low-level features.
+In this paper, we introduce the concept of dense residual block (DRB) to harness the advantages offered by both structural paradigms.
+The output $R_{i}$ of $i$-th residual block (RB) is formulated as

-where $\sigma$ is the ReLU activation function. $W_{1}$ and $W_{2}$ are the weights of the $1^{st}$ and $2^{nd}$ convolutional layer, respectively.
-With dense connection, the output of DRB is:
+where $\sigma$ denotes the ReLU activation function, $W_{1}$ and $W_{2}$ are the weights of the $1^{st}$ and $2^{nd}$ convolutional layer, respectively.
+With dense connection, the output of DRB is

-where $D_{i}$ is the i-th output in DRB, $W_{i}$ is the weight of $i$-th residual block, $n$ is the total number of residual blocks before the $i$-th residual block.
-In this way, the proposed DRB integrates all subsequent ResBlocks, which benefits from both the residual learning and densely-connected networks.
-We experimentally find that DRB is stronger to represent rain features than the dense block alone model.
+where $D_{i}$ is the i-th output in DRB, $W_{i}$ is the weight of $i$-th residual block, $n$ is the number of residual blocks before the $i$-th residual block.
+In this manner, the proposed DRB seamlessly incorporates all subsequent RB, thereby harnessing the advantages inherent in both residual learning and densely-connected networks.
+Our empirical investigations reveal that DRB exhibits superior efficiency in capturing features compared to a model solely relying on residual blocks.